3 Days in London Itinerary | The Perfect 72 Hours in London

 You’ll find plenty of attraction spots that can make your Instagram feed pop in Notting Hill and along Portobello Market.

-The famous Portobello Market is one of the reasons you should visit Notting Hill, as you can find everything from vintage to antiques and some great street food.
+The famous Portobello Road Market is one of the reasons you should visit Notting Hill during your 3 days in London, as you can find everything from vintage to antiques and some great street food.

-If you only have a day in London then read my 24 hours guide to London.
+If you only have a day in London then read my 24-hour guide to London.

 READ MORE | BEST FOOD MARKETS IN LONDON